 I’ll admit, this is an album I have to be in the mood for (which tonight I am).
 It’s raw.
 It’s raucous.
 It’s as unforgiving as a sucker punch to your face.
 And it’s as exhilarating as sitting in the front seat of a roller-coaster that’s about to jump the tracks, but somehow it holds on.

 Dinosaur Jr. is one of those bands that is hard to fit into a specific genre because they just did what they did, with no reservations and without ever asking forgiveness.

 I first discovered The Pretenders around 1983.

 I had heard the song “Brass in Pocket” years before.
 It was all over MTV in 1980.
 I liked the song, but it didn’t impress me enough to run out and get the eponymous debut album by The Pretenders, but it was memorable enough for me to store it in my gray matter for later reference.

 Jump forward three years.
 I’m in the Army, on temporary duty at Fort McCoy Wisconsin.
-Most of my fellow soldiers there are into Motley Crue, Poison, Judas Priest, AC/DC and other Hard Rock / metal bands.
+Most of my fellow soldiers there are into Motley Cruë, Poison, Judas Priest, AC/DC and other hard rock and metal bands.
 All those bands had their moments, AC/DC more than the rest, but my personal taste was looking for something different; something more original.
 On a whim I picked up the debut album by The Pretenders.
-I didn’t know if I’d like it but I knew I wouldn’t hate it from what I heard from the one song I remembeted.
+I didn’t know if I’d like it but I knew I wouldn’t hate it from what I heard from the one song I remembered.
 I just knew I wanted something that wasn’t the same old same old.
 I have to say, that was one of the best spur-of-the-moment choices I ever made musically.

 This was Punk and pop rolled into one, before anyone had ever thought of combining the two extremes.
 The Pretenders made the combination work, and the formula was followed by many, many bands to follow.